ivicok/visualize_ud/README.md

 # Visualize Universal Dependencies

-This is a script based on the application for visualizing syntactic relations within sentences using [universal dependencies](https://universaldependencies.org/) annotation developed at the [Institute of Slavic Studies of University of Innsbruck](https://www.uibk.ac.at/slawistik/institut/).
+This is a script based on the application for visualizing syntactic relations within sentences using [Universal Dependencies](https://universaldependencies.org/) annotation, written for the needs of a project at the [Institute of Slavic Studies of University of Innsbruck](https://www.uibk.ac.at/slawistik/institut/).